-Once you know what’s in your tap water, now it’s time to choose the right filter for your needs.
+If you determine that you need to filter your water, choose the best filtration system for your needs.
 There are four main categories: carbon filters, reverse osmosis, UV, and distillation.
-Let’s break down the pros and cons of each.
+Let’s look at the pros and cons of each.

 Carbon filters remove fewer contaminants than reverse osmosis filters, but they are cheaper.
 These include a faucet water filter, a pitcher water filter, an under-sink water filter, and a countertop water filter.

-What they remove: lead, PCBs, pesticides and herbicides, chlorine, gasoline and dry-cleaning by-products, radon, small amount of pharmaceutical drugs, and some bacteria and parasites.
+What they remove: Lead, PCBs, pesticides and herbicides, chlorine, gasoline, dry-cleaning by-products, radon, small amounts of pharmaceutical drugs, and some bacteria and parasites.